Fall in Love with the Most Romantic Restaurants in Boston

 This one feels straight out of a Nancy Meyers movie: An American comfort fare restaurant tucked away on a charming side street, complete with a black awning and two enormous windows facing the street.
 In other words, you want to save this one for someone special.
 As you’re splitting the molten chocolate cake and lingering over the last of your Willamette Valley Pinot, you’re bound to feel the love.

 A 4,000-square-foot rooftop trattoria space, luxuriously appointed in art deco details that almost pull you away from the sweeping city views (and, oh yeah, your date).
 The Italian bill invites you and your sweetie to dine on prosciutto from five different regions, tortellini en brodo, pizza, and dry-aged bistecca fiorentina.
-Start with a spritz, move onto a Negroni or Martini, and revel in a special evening spent literally above it all.
+Start with a spritz, move onto a Negroni or Martini, and revel in a special evening spent literally above it all (just be sure to book way ahead of time).

 There’s a little Francophile in all of us, which is why it’s so hard to resist this intimate Parisian bistro-inspired space.
 The kitchen serves mostly small-plate versions of the classics, from escargot toast to beef bourguignon, plus 30 wines by the glass, all best shared with your paramour.
 True romance mandates you wait for your table in the back-room solarium, both due to the privacy and the dramatic floral backdrop.
 And if you find yourself waiting for a perpetually late date, you could do far worse than cozying up to the snug bar and sipping a French red while you wait.